entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 283 in 'early gnathostome phylogeny dataset'.
 Zhu  *et al*.
 (2009, Character 70), and references therein; Zhu *et al*.
 (2013), Character 242; Choo *et al*.
 (2017), Character 229; Zhu Y. *et al*.
 (2022), Character 287.

-> - Clement *et al.* (in review): "Friedman (2007, char.
+> - Clement *et al.* (2024): "Friedman (2007, char.
 169) defined a character as the absence or presence of “denticle field of parasphenoid with anteriorly divergent lateral margins.”
 This character reflects if the denticles covered the anterolateral margins of the parasphenoid that flare anteriorly (character 147)."

 > - The coding of *Qujingodus* is 0.

 149. Parasphenoid denticle field: ending at or anterior to level of foramina for internal carotid arteries (0), extending posterior to internal carotid foramina (1)
-> Clement *et al.* (in review), Character 149.
+> Clement *et al.* (2024), Character 149.

 > - Character 284 in 'early gnathostome phylogeny dataset'.
 Zhu  *et al*.
 (2009, Character 71), and references therein; Zhu *et al*.
 (2013), Character 243; Choo *et al*.
 (2017), Character 230; King *et al*.
 (2017), Character 137; Castiello (2018), Character 136; Zhu Y. *et al*.
 (2022), Character 288; Brazeau *et al*.
 (2023), Character 141.